What is Infertility?

 - Serum Prolactin (PRL), a hormone normally produced in large amounts during pregnancy but which can interfere with normal ovulation in a woman who is not pregnant

-- Androgen hormones, particularly testosterone, which can help detect polycystic ovarian disease, a disorder in which the ovaries become enlarged and contain numerous cysts
+- Androgen hormones, particularly testosterone, which can help detect polycystic ovarian disease, a disorder in which the ovaries are enlarged and contain numerous follicular cysts

 Tests for Pelvic Disorders